diarmuidmcg/diarmuidmcg/README.md

   After this experience, I learned (the hard way) the importance of creating Unit-tests, mapping out projects, & syncing multiple codebases.

-- 🌱 I’m currently learning about FIDO & hardware security keys.
+- 🌱 I’m currently learning React, React-Native, & the back-end.

 - 💬 Ask me about creating iOS App Clips & using NFC for both iOS & Android.